nimoabdinor122-eng/SHG-Cornea-Analysis/README.md

 A 5-level U-Net (encoder channels 64→128→256→512→1024) with double-convolution blocks, InstanceNorm, dropout, and skip connections.
 Input: a backward patch; output: the predicted forward patch.
 This model and the processing pipeline were originally developed by **Melissa Diana Martins** in her BEng project; my work modifies and builds on them (file-level split, intensity analysis, documentation).

 ### Data splitting (file-level)
 The train/validation/test split is done at the level of **whole stacks**, so every patch from one stack stays in a single split.
-This prevents leakage between structurally similar patches from the same tissue — a more conservative and honest evaluation than splitting patches at random. _(A teammate independently adopted the same stack-level strategy.)_
+This prevents leakage between structurally similar patches from the same tissue — a more conservative and honest evaluation than splitting patches at random.

 ---